Battle of Allatoona: Aftermath

 There is a persistent myth that when Gen. Sherman signaled the garrison to "hold the fort" and "I am coming" he was only bluffing and never really sent re-enforcements to aid Gen. Corse in the defense of Allatoona.
 This myth goes further saying Gen. French relied upon false intelligence that Union re-enforcements were marching toward Allatoona to cut his Confederate force off from Gen. Hood's Army of Tennessee and thus mistakenly abandoned the attack on Allatoona.
-Even the most cursory review of available historical documents reveals that Gen. Sherman recalled in his memoirs that he ordered the Twenty-Third Corp commanded by Maj.
+Even the most cursory review of available historical documents reveals that Gen. Sherman recalled in his memoirs that he ordered the Twenty-Third Corps commanded by Maj.
 Gen. Jacob D. Cox to the west toward Allatoona with instructions to burn houses and brush piles along the way to make a show of re-enforcements approaching.
 Sherman added, "The rest of the army was directed toward Allatoona..."
 Cox's force was assigned the task of cutting off Gen. French from the Confederate Army of Tennessee and although it arrived too late to assist in the defense of Allatoona or cut Gen. French off from the main Confederate army, Sherman recalled, "... still several ambulances and stragglers were picked up by this (Maj.
 Gen. J. D. Cox's) command on that road."

 However, a closer look at the orders actually issued that day reveals that by 2 p.m., the time French was beginning his withdrawal and therefore too late to influence events, Sherman had only ordered Cox and the Twenty-Third Corps to take position to the north and east of Kennesaw Mountain.
 They had spent the day marching north from Atlanta.
 Sherman even supplied a staff officer to guide him into position to protect the right flank of the Fourteenth Corps.
 By 3 p.m a signal officer reported that Cox had only just then passed through Marietta.
 Only on October 6, the day after the battle, did Sherman order Cox to “Have a brigade ready to go there to-morrow early.”
 The brigade did not leave Big Shanty until dawn on the 7th, and did not arrive at Allatoona until approximately 11 a.m., two days after the battle.
 Indeed, Sherman's memory was faulty.
 He did order Cox to reconnoiter the Dallas-Acworth Road on the 7th, but the purpose of lighting the fires along the way was so that Sherman, atop Kennesaw Mountain, could track his progress.

 The closest Sherman came to ordering reinforcement to the pass on the 5th were several un-timed dispatches sent to his cavalry.
 Sherman ordered Brigadier General Kenner Garrard's cavalry division to Allatoona, but clearly after the battle had ended.
 The order was later modified, reducing the force to a single squadron after it became clear that the garrison had held.